Graffiti painted on home and lawn of ‘Top Chef’

 Colicchio and his wife, Lori Silverbush, tweeted they discovered the graffiti on Tuesday.

-Police say “TRUMP” was written in red paint on the mailbox.
+Police say “TRUMP” was painted in red on the mailbox.
 “Cuomo=Death to America” with a hammer and sickle was painted on the street and grass.
-“Cynthia Nixon, Go Home, Silverbush and Padhma” and a star were painted in white.
+“Cynthia Nixon, Go Home, Silverbush and Padhma” and a star appeared in white.

 Nixon is challenging New York Gov. Andrew Cuomo in the Democratic primary.
 Padma Lakshmi is host of “Top Chef.”

-Colicchio tweeted he believes the incident was in response to his displaying a sign supporting the Democrat who is running for Congress against Republican Rep. Lee Zeldin.
+Colicchio tweeted he believes the incident was in response to his displaying a sign supporting Perry Gershon, a Democrat running for Congress against Republican Rep. Lee Zeldin.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.